phw/peek/README.md

 software.
 In the end the GIF format is not well suited for doing large animations with a lot of changes and colors.
 For best results:

 - Use a low framerate.
-15fps seems to work quite well for me
+15fps seems to work quite well.
 - Avoid too much change.
-If there is heavy animation the frames will differ a lot
+If there is heavy animation the frames will differ a lot.
 - Avoid too many colors, since GIF is limited to a 256 color pallette.
 This one is not so much about file size but more about visual quality.